gregory-eglen/100-days-of-code/r1-log.md

 ## R1D6 [01/18/2020]
 Added functions to display boards on a users page.
 On the boards page I added functions to display the board's lists.
 Then added a modal that would create a new list on that board's page.

+## R1D7 [01/20/2020]
+Added function to display a modal to create a card.
+Then added functions to create a new card, post an ajax request to the database and render the new card on the list.